FabrizioSandri/RcppDeepState-action/README.md

     max_inputs: ''

     # If this action is used inside a pull request's pipeline, this parameter
-    # enables print the analysis results as a comment in the pull request.
+    # control wether the analysis result should be printed as a comment in the
+    # pull request.
     # Default: 'false'
     comment: ''
 ```